Category

 A person has emergency supplies spread out and is adding them to a backpack

-The devastating earthquake in Ishikawa Prefecture, Japan, serves as a stark reminder of how important an earthquake emergency plan can be.
+The devastating earthquake in Ishikawa Prefecture, Japan, serves as a stark reminder of how important an earthquake response plan and emergency plan can be.
 By understanding how companies weathered this disaster, the examples can inform your own earthquake response planning.

 Emergency Response Plan Template